gozdemadendere/gozdemadendere/README.md

 ### Hi there I'm Gözde 👋

-I'm a Data Scientist/Analyst who develops her programming skills with Python and SQL while attending in an intensive & full-time Data Science Bootcamp.
+I'm a Data Scientist/Analyst who develops her programming skills with Python and SQL while attending an intensive & full-time Data Science Bootcamp.

 3 years of experience in data analysis and interpretation mostly using Excel.